Menu

 About the Laboratory

 The University of Canterbury Cosmogenic Radionuclide Laboratory opened in the former Department of Geological Sciences in 2004.
-This was replaced with brand new facilities on campus which have been in use since 2018.
+This was replaced with new facilities on campus which have been in use since 2018.
 Technical assistance with lab planning and development has been provided by the Australian Nuclear Science and Technology Organisation (ANSTO).
-The lab has a designated technician and produces 10-Be and 26-Al targets for AMS analysis annually.
+The lab has a designated technician and produces 10-Be and 26-Al targets for AMS analysis.
 The scientific directions of the lab are centred on obtaining quantitative measures of (1) the depositional and/or exposure ages of Quaternary landforms and deposits (e.g., glacial moraines, alluvial deposits, fault scarps, landslides) and (2) the rates of climate and/or tectonically-driven geomorphic processes (e.g., in situ bedrock erosion, river incision).
 We are practised in obtaining clean quartz separates from ‘challenging’ lithologies, as many of our samples come from the fine-grained greywacke that comprises much of the bedrock of New Zealand’s South Island.
-Samples prepared in our lab are more frequently analysed by our collaborative research partners at the ANTARES AMS facility at ANSTO, the GNS Science AMS facility at the New Zealand National Isotope Center [http://www.gns.cri.nz/nic/] and the AMS facility at the Australian National University.
+Samples prepared in our lab are more frequently analysed by our collaborative research partners at the ANTARES AMS facility at ANSTO, the GNS Science AMS facility at the New Zealand National Isotope Center [http://www.gns.cri.nz/nic/.
 At present, the laboratory prepares 10-Be and 26-Al targets from rocks, sediments, and clean quartz for cosmogenic nuclide analysis for both in-house research and clients around the globe.
+We are happy to discuss other techniques as technology changes and science and research experiment with different ideas.

 Facilities